A portmanteau of two Filipino parents

 One birthday, her son wished for a sibling, and who was she to deny her son a playmate?
 Now creating two children, she didn’t mind that her husband was everything but the feeling of venturing to the beach on extra humid days.
 She didn’t mind that her wedding ring got stolen in the middle of the night.
 She didn’t mind that she had to carry all her burdens and homesickness alone inside her.
 All the love she needed came out of her.

 She suffocated us in her chest, right where her heart was.
-She served the house as well as the aging residents at the nursing home she worked at.
+She served the house as well as the aging residents at the nursing home where she worked.
 It was almost as if all she knew was to take care of others.
 And when her children showed that they would take care of her back, she cherished every second.

 She smelt of the perfumes we bought on her birthday; she applied the fragranced creams and lotion we bought her for Christmas.
-Before she would get ready for her night shift, she would drink out of a mug given to her on Mother’s Day.
+Before getting ready for her night shift, she would drink out of a mug given to her on Mother’s Day.

 Every card and every piece of packaging kept under her bed.